Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 * `getDynatraceStringTag()` returns a Dynatrace tag encoded as `string`
 * `getDynatraceByteTag()` returns a Dynatrace tag binary encoded as `Buffer`

 This Dynatrace tag needs to be embedded into the message sent to remote service.
-Depending on the concrete protocol used the `string` or binary representation may fit better and it's up to the user to decide which variant to use.
+The `string` or binary representation may fit better depending on the concrete protocol used.
+It is up to the user to decide which variant to use.
-On incoming service this tag needs to be extracted by the user and passed to the corresponding `traceXXX` method using the `dynatraceTag` property of the arguments to allow linking of outgoing and the corresponding incoming trace.
+On an incoming service this tag needs to be extracted by the user and passed to the corresponding `traceXXX` method using the `dynatraceTag` property of the arguments to allow linking of outgoing and the corresponding incoming trace.

 The tracer objects returned by above methods are always valid even if there is no OneAgent present or no trace is created for whatever reason.
 In this case the methods are still present to avoid the need of extra checking in client code.